jairotunior/dashboard_tutorial/README.md

 ```
 pip install -r requirements.txt
 ```
+4. Get the API Key from Economic Research of Federal Reserve of St. Louis (https://fred.stlouisfed.org) and save the API Key in a file called 'api_fred.txt' in the root of the project.
+5. Get the API Key from Nasdaq Data Link (https://data.nasdaq.com/tools/api) and put the API KEY in the variable quandl_api_key in run_dashboard.py file.
-4. Now run the dashboard with:
+6. Now run the dashboard with:
 ```
 python run_dashboard.py
 ```